About the lecture

-Join us at the ANU Archives annual lecture for 2019 - 'Archival Secrets and Hidden Histories: Reasserting the Right to Public Access'.
+The ANU Archives annual lecture for 2019 is 'Archival Secrets and Hidden Histories: Reasserting the Right to Public Access'.

 Public access to archives is fundamental to writing and re-writing history, essentially determining what we can and cannot know about our own history.
 In this lecture Jenny Hocking will reflect on the critical role of archives, drawing on her biography of Gough Whitlam and The Dismissal Dossier.
 Revelations from the archives in these works transformed the history of Whitlam and the dismissal of his government by Governor-General Sir John Kerr on 11 November 1975.
 Yet key documents remain closed - the ‘Palace letters’ between the Queen and the Governor-General, held in the National Archives of Australia, are embargoed by the Queen.

 How can we understand our history if we cannot access the documents that reveal it to us?
 Professor Hocking will consider this central problematic of archival research, control over access, focusing on her legal action against the Archives seeking the release of the Palace letters.